zincware/ZnTrack/README.rst

 Object-Relational Mapping for DVC
 ---------------------------------

-The ZnTrack :code:`zɪŋk træk` package provides a Python ORM for DVC.
+The ZnTrack [zɪŋk træk] package provides a Python ORM for DVC.

 For more information on DVC visit their `homepage <https://dvc.org/doc>`_.